mashfaq9090/CSCI-1063-Project/README.md

 - Project will utilize a graphical interface to allow a user to add their task and deadlines.
 - Project will display a calender using the graphical interface.
-- Project will utilize a json file to save all recorded data.
+- Project will utilize a json/txt file to save all recorded data.
 - Project will utilize a notepad system to allow users to record specific information about their tasks.

 ---